 Using a Proxy Region

 In this example, let’s borrow the national model for our estimates.
 Open up IMPLAN on a second tab and navigate to Customize Region as done earlier for Mecklenburg County, NC.
-Select Sector 103 - Mayonnaise, dressing, and sauce manufacturing and we see the information from the national level.
+Select Industry 103 - Mayonnaise, dressing, and sauce manufacturing and we see the information from the national level.

 Be sure to enter Employment first, then, work your way from top to bottom to update each per worker value on the right-hand side of the table.